 Seeing beyond Distancing

 We are stuck, between killing our economies or killing more of ourselves.
 Yet those in authority, struggling to contain the spread of the coronavirus, have for months remained largely fixated on one prescription: keep a two-meter distance from others or else wear a mask.
 This is necessary advice, in the second wave more than ever, but it is not sufficient.
 Doubling down is no strategy when we don't understand what is going on.
 Something else is going on.

-A way out might be seen by suspending what we believe, not only about the administration and transmission of this disease, but also about the orthodox practice of science.
+A way out of the continued spread of this disease, until vaccination proves sufficient, might be seen by suspending what we believe, not only about the administration and transmission of this disease, but also about the orthodox practice of science.
 We shall have to stop being fixated on the tried but not always true and start facing the outliers, and the anomalies.

 The distancing-or-masking prescription is based on a belief in the immediate transmission of the virus, through direct exposure to droplets emitted by infected individuals.
 Some scientists, however, have asserted the case for aerosols, much finer particles that can carry the virus beyond two meters—across a restaurant, for example, or even through the ventilating system of a residence.
 After months of resistance, the World Health Organization acknowledged this, at least in principle.
 Practice remains largely focussed on the immediate transmission, for example, that masks should be worn only when close to others, even though the aerosols can lurk beyond that.

 Some evidence appeared in March suggesting that there may be a third form of transmission, which we can call distant, beyond intermediate.
 A team of scientists in Italy reported that the virus could adhere to particles of polluted air, which could carry it farther, maybe across a city or throughout a cruise ship.
 This might help to explain two anomalies associated with the comings and goings of the coronavirus.